Privacy Policy

 In addition, in order to allow us to provide, manage and administer our Services to you and to operate an efficient and sustainable business, we may be required to disclose your information to third parties.
 This may include disclosure in the following circumstances:

-• to a Patient’s Doctor/s, Hospital/s, Health Fund, and/or Medicare to facilitate the provision of Services to you;
+• to a Patient’s Healthcare provider to facilitate the provision of Services to you;

 • to government and regulatory bodies;

 • to any persons or entities engaged by us or acting on our behalf in relation to our business, such as service providers/suppliers including the Stripe payment platform or other payment platform determined by Consentic.
-Suppliers are required to handle your personal information in accordance with the privacy requirements;
+Suppliers are required to handle your personal information in accordance with the privacy requirements and policy;

 • to any persons acting on your behalf including those persons nominated by you, executors, trustees and legal representatives;